GoodWater Purification Bottle

 The Ultrafine filtration offers filtration at the level of 0.2 microns.
 This ultrafine filtration technique, together with its speed of delivery (1 liter every 45 seconds), allows the device to be used in disaster relief and rescue operations.

 The bottle that contains our filter is made of polycarbonates, an extraordinarily durable form of plastic highly resistant to wear and tear.

 How the filtration system works

-The pressurized air (by way of rubber hand pump) is forced through the ceramic filter to achieve a good standard of treated water.
+The pressurized air (by way of rubber hand pump) is forced through the hollow fibre membrane to achieve a good standard of treated water.
 The process is as follows:

 - Hollow Fiber Membrane Filtration is designed to remove up to 0.2 micron size of bacteria